Pyleks/Milestone-Project-3/README.md

 ### Deploy The Happy Bun on Heroku
 Before beginning this step, you need to complete the above step 1.
 Clone Website.
 #### 1. Setting up Heroku
-1. Create an account on [Heroku](https://dashboard.heroku.com/login)
+1. Create an account on [Heroku](https://dashboard.heroku.com/login).
 2. Click New button, then Click Create new app.
 3. Give it a name and choose your region.
-4. Click Create App
+4. Click Create App.
 5. Find your App name on the dash board, and enter.
 6. Click Settings, and locate Config Vars, and fill in like shown below.